Title: Student References and External

 - Nicolet College assigned student email accounts.

 The signed Authorization for Release of Reference Information must identify the name of the individual, agency, or employer to whom the disclosure may be made.
-The signed document must also indicate that the student is authorizing the employee to disclose general information about the student’s performance as a student at Nicolet College, and the student’s potential as a future employee.
-The employee should retain the form for a minimum of seven (7) years.
+The signed document must also indicate that the student is authorizing the college employee to disclose general information about the student’s performance as a student at Nicolet College, and the student’s potential as a future employee.
+The college employee should retain the form for a minimum of seven (7) years.

 If the student wishes to authorize the release of confidential student information (GPA, transcript, academic progress, registration information, billing information, etc.) to a third party, the student must sign an Authorization for Release of Confidential Information form.
 This release of information is to be handled through the Registrar’s Office.

-Employees should direct employers to place all job requests or announcements on the TechConnect System.
+College employees should direct employers to place all job requests or announcements on the TechConnect System.
 This will ensure that job information will be distributed to all students and graduates who are registered with TechConnect.
 Sharing requests with only select students or graduates is in violation of the law.

-Employees must not release information protected by the Wisconsin Fair Employment Act (WFEA), even if the student provides written permission to release any and all information.
+College employees must not release information protected by the Wisconsin Fair Employment Act (WFEA), even if the student provides written permission to release any and all information.
 The WFEA prohibits releasing the following:

 - arrest record (a person is considered innocent until convicted);